 You cannot reserve a spot with a deposit.
 It helps us greatly if you can register once you have consenting group members and are ready to make full payment.
 Keep in mind, payments are non-refundable and non-transferrable.

-The simple answer is No. We do not provide scholarships or payment plans, nor do we track, measure, or evaluate your participation, therefore, we do not offer certificates or CEUs.
+We do not provide scholarships or payment plans, nor do we track, measure, or evaluate your participation.
+For these reasons, we do not offer certificates or CEUs.

 Because we are growing racial awareness over time and within community, it is strongly advised that you not add new members once your group starts.

 Adding new members keeps your RA Group in the “inclusion” stage of group development, which stagnates group growth, intimacy, and trust.